KingCounty-Science/bulk-temperature-upload/readme.txt

 # outputs a metadata foulder with graph and copy of the merged dataframe

 # updates existing 15 minute gDATA data.
 The update query is probably safer but a bit slower.
+# updates daily table based on data in gData